 3. Determine Qualifications: Find out how long they’ve been in business, plus how many associates they employ and if they subcontract their work out.
 Ask what type of work they specialize in, such as replacement or new construction.
 Describe what you’re trying to accomplish, and ask how many similar projects they completed in the past 12-months.
 It’s also crucial to ask about their service department, to ensure you will receive adequate support after the initial job is completed.

 7. Value Over Price: Upgrading your heating or cooling is a big investment, one you make maybe only every 15-years or so.
-It’s crucial to get it right the 1st time, because you’re going to live with it for the next 15-years.
-The right contractor might cost a little more upfront, but you’ll enjoy the additional value and comfort for years to come, ultimately making the best contractor the lowest real investment in the long run.
+It’s crucial to get it right the first time because you’re going to live with it for the next 15-years, at least.
+The right contractor might cost a little more upfront, but you’ll enjoy theaddedl value and comfort for years to come, ultimately making the best contractor the lowest real investment in the long run.